Eligible employees who are Reservists can take leave for deployments and training.

-For information on Employment Standards legislation that is in force until December 31, 2017, go to http://work.alberta.ca/employment-standards/reservist-leave.html
+For information on Employment Standards legislation that was in force until December 31, 2017, go to https://work.alberta.ca/employment-standards/reservist-leave-2017.html

 - Eligible employees can take time off work without pay without risk of losing their job.

 - Employers must grant Reservist leave to eligible employees and give them their same, or equivalent, job back when the employee returns to work.

 - Employers aren’t required to pay wages or benefits during leave, unless stated in an employment contract or collective agreement.

 - Employees on Reservist leave are considered to be continuously employed for the purposes of calculating years of service.